- What are Scholarship holders required to do?

 The Herchel Smith PhD Scholarship Programme recognises and supports exceptional full-time students who show the potential to make an outstanding contribution to intellectual property law.
 This programme supports PhD students in intellectual property law and those working at the intersection of intellectual property law and other areas of sciences and humanities.

 The award is for new applicants who will enrol at the start of the coming academic year, in September 2014 (or, in exceptional circumstances, the following January 2015 – for example, for current UK LLM students who will only graduate in November 2014).
 Therefore, current PhD students who enrolled prior to September are not eligible to apply for the award.

 The research topic should focus on one of the following themes:

 IPRs and public international law/private international law; IPRs and intangible cultural/scientific heritage; IPRs and human rights; Doctrine of functionality; The role of intellectual property law in promoting and regulating art; intersection of international trade and intellectual property law (e.g. Patents and Trade in Stem Cells; Trade Marks and Tobacco Plain Packaging); intellectual property transactions (e.g. Licensing of Broadcasting Rights for Premier League matches); interrelationship of TRIPS with regional and national Law (e.g. TRIPS and the European Patent Convention); philosophy of intellectual property; primary and secondary markets in IP; Art 102 TFEU applied to "double identity" TM cases; property rights in persona; enforcement of IP; exhaustion and licensing.

-Read the Herchel Smith Awards Research Proposal Outline to find out what information you need to submit.
+Read the Herchel Smith Scholarship Application Advice Document to find out what information you need to submit.
 There is not an application form, instead you will need to produce a two-page document (as described in the application advice document).

 We will only consider applications from applicants who have completed the application process for the law PhD programme and who have submitted all the required supporting documentation.
 This is because: